Fast Spectrum Estimation of Some Kernel Matrices: Introduction

 \subsection{Our contribution}

-In this work, we use this information to design a fundamentally new eigenvalue estimation technique based on finding bounds for the expected $k$ quantiles of the eigenvalue distribution of a kernel matrix, for the case that $k\ll n$.
-This is done, in turn, by matching the moments of this eigenvalue distribution with that of a smaller, $k\times k$ matrix formed specifically for the purpose.
-Empirically, it turns out that this technique works precisely when the kernel in question has quick decay away from the diagonal, which corresponds to the case that the matrix is of high numerical rank.
+In this work, we fix the kernel to a narrow class and the distribution underlying $X$ to the uniform distribution to design a proof-of-concept for a fundamentally new estimation technique for the eigenvalues of the resulting kernel matrix.
+The technique is based on finding bounds for the expected $k$ quantiles of the eigenvalues, for the case that $k\ll n$.
+This is done, in turn, by matching the moments of this eigenvalue distribution with that of a smaller, $k\times k$ matrix formed randomly from values of the original matrix.
+The matrix subsampling approach is conceptually similar to that of graph-theoretic spectrum estimation techniques of \cite{bhattacharjee}, and the moment-based distributional bounds are related to those used in Stochastic Lanczos Quadrature \cite{chen1}.
+Empirical evidence suggests that this technique works when the kernel in question has quick decay away from the diagonal, which corresponds to the case that the matrix is of high numerical rank.
 This complements the existing methods mentioned above, which do not give good accuracy guarantees in such cases (again, see Figure~\ref{fig:nystrom}).
-Although it is true that in the case of a one-dimensional kernel, such matrices may be approximated by banded matrices, this is no longer the case when $X$ is in Euclidean space of moderate or high dimension.
-Our framework, on the other hand, still applies even in the moderate- or high-dimensional setting.

-This new framework requires $O(mk^2)$ computations, where $m$ is a constant that depends on the desired approximation accuracy.
-Thus, for certain distributions giving rise to $X$ and kernels used to compute $A$, our new framework allows for the only subquadratic method to find bounds on the later eigenvalues of the resulting kernel matrix, after a preprocessing step that does not depend on the matrix or kernel.
-In addition, since this is an entirely new approach, it provides a natural set of questions for further study that could allow subquadratic eigenvalue estimates for wider classes of kernel matrices.
-Along the way, we also show a very general result concerning the interlacing of sets of real numbers which, to our knowledge, has never been shown before.
+Using an unoptimized eigenvalue algorithm on the smaller $k\times k$ matrix, this new framework requires at most $O(mk^3)$ computations, where $m$ is a constant that depends on the desired approximation accuracy.
+Although it is true the matrices under consideration may be approximated by banded or sparse matrices, this would require at least $n$ diagonal matrix values.
+Thus, for certain kernels used to compute a kernel matrix $A$, our new framework allows for the only method to our knowledge to find bounds on the later eigenvalues of the resulting kernel matrix that does not scale with $n$, after a preprocessing step that does not depend on the matrix or kernel.
+In addition, since this is an entirely new approach, it provides a natural set of questions for further study that could allow subquadratic eigenvalue estimates for wider classes of matrices.
+Along the way, we also show a general result concerning the interlacing of sets of real numbers, which is conceptually related to some results on Gaussian quadrature rules that have recently been studied in the context of spectrum density estimation.
 Finally, we propose an application of this work to the problem of finding the so-called intrinsic dimension of a dataset.